Operator Structures in Quantum Information Theory (07w5119)

 David Kribs (University of Guelph)

-Mary Beth Ruskai (Tufts University)
+Mary Beth Ruskai (delocalized)

 The workshop we have proposed would be the first of its kind in the world.
 In particular, this would be the first meeting focused on fostering interactions between researchers from operator algebras and operator spaces and those from quantum information theory.
 The organizers recognize burgeoning connections between these disciplines, and recent multi-disciplinary publications in the area have opened the door for larger scale endeavors.
 Further development of these connections presents the rare opportunity to produce both new mathematics, and substantive progress in the emerging QIT fields.